wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

    }
 ```

-Your `/alert` endpoint then sends an SMS message to all of the contacts in the database letting them know they are in trouble along with the user’s latitude and longitude.
+Your `/alert` endpoint then sends an SMS message to all of the contacts in the database, letting them know they are in trouble along with the user’s latitude and longitude.
-Now all you need is to style your app with some css.
+Now all you need is to style your app with some CSS.
 Create a new file in public called `style.css` and add the following code:

 ```css